dwdkls/pizzamvc/README.md

 }
 ```

 Then you have to define models for views: grid, create, edit and details.
 These types defines what users will see on interface.
 Obviously, models for create and edit operations will probably have some validation attributes.
+**Very important thing** - you have to keep same names and types for properties in persistence model and view model if you want them to be automatically maped.
+You also shouldn't use reserved names like 'Id', 'Version'.
+But nested properties are handled, so if you have `Order` type with property of type `Customer` with has `string Name` property, you can define it in viewmodel as `string CustomerName` and this property will be handled by framework.

 ```C#
 public sealed class CustomerGridModel : GridModelBase